-Three months ended May 31, Nine months ended May 31, 2023 2022 2023 2022 Operating loss (GAAP) 18 \$ (522) \$ (234) \$ (1,431) \$ (491) Acquisition-related amortization 2 178 106 570 249 Acquisition-related costs 5 59 - 265 24 Transformational cost management 3 113 - 113 - Adjusted operating loss (Non-GAAP measure) (172) (129) (483) (218) Depreciation expense 43 9 92 23 Stock-based compensation expense 19 16 13 45 17 Adjusted EBITDA (Non-GAAP measure) \$ (113) \$ (106) \$ (346) \$ (178)
+Three months ended May 31, Nine months ended May 31, 2023 2022 2023 2022 Operating loss (GAAP) \$ (522) \$ (234) \$ (1,431) \$ (491) Acquisition-related amortization 178 106 570 249 Acquisition-related costs 59 265 24 Transformational cost management 113 - 113 Adjusted operating loss (Non-GAAP measure) (172) (129) (483) (218) Depreciation expense 43 9 92 23 Stock-based compensation expense 19 16 13 45 17 Adjusted EBITDA (Non-GAAP measure) \$ (113) \$ (106) \$ (346) \$ (178)

-1 Certain legal and regulatory accruals and settlements relate to significant charges associated with certain legal proceedings, including legal defense costs.
+Certain legal and regulatory accruals and settlements relate to significant charges associated with certain legal proceedings, including legal defense costs.
 The Company excludes these charges when evaluating operating performance because it does not incur such charges on a predictable basis and exclusion of such charges enables more consistent evaluation of the Company's operating performance.
 These charges are recorded within Selling, general and administrative expenses.
 During the three and nine months ended May 31, 2023, the Company recorded charges related to the previously announced opioid litigation settlement frameworks and certain other legal matters.

-- 2 Acquisition-related amortization includes amortization of acquisition-related intangible assets, inventory valuation adjustments and stock-based compensation fair valuation adjustments.
+Acquisition-related amortization includes amortization of acquisition-related intangible assets, inventory valuation adjustments and stock-based compensation fair valuation adjustments.
 Amortization of acquisition-related intangible assets includes amortization of intangible assets such as customer relationships, trade names, trademarks, developed technology and contract intangibles.
 Intangible asset amortization excluded from the related non-GAAP measure represents the entire amount recorded within the Company's GAAP financial statements.
 The revenue generated by the associated intangible assets has not been excluded from the related non-GAAP measures.
 Amortization expense, unlike the related revenue, is not affected by operations of any particular period unless an intangible asset becomes impaired, or the estimated useful life of an intangible asset is revised.
 These charges are primarily recorded within Selling, general and administrative expenses.
-The stock-based compensation fair valuation adjustment reflects the difference between the fair value based remeasurement of awards under purchase accounting and the grant date fair valuation.
-Post-acquisition compensation expense recognized in excess of the original grant date fair value of acquiree awards are excluded from the related non-GAAP measures as these arise from acquisition-related accounting requirements or agreements, and are not reflective of normal operating activities. - 3 Transformational Cost Management Program charges are costs associated with a formal restructuring plan.
+The stock-based compensation fair valuation adjustment reflects the difference between the fair value based remeasurement of awards are excluded from the related non-GAAP measures as these arise from acquisition-related accounting requirements or agreements, and are not reflective of normal operating activities.

+Transformational Cost Management Program charges are costs associated with a formal restructuring plan.
 These charges are primarily recorded within Selling, general and administrative expenses.
-These costs do not reflect current operating performance and are impacted by the timing of restructuring activity. - 4 Impairment of intangible assets do not relate to the ordinary course of the Company's business.
+These costs do not reflect current operating performance and are impacted by the timing of restructuring activity.

+Impairment of intangible assets do not relate to the ordinary course of the Company's business.
 The Company excludes these charges when evaluating operating performance because it does not incur such charges on a predictable basis and exclusion of such charges enables more consistent evaluation of the Company's operating performance.
 These charges are recorded within Selling, general and administrative expenses.
 During the three months ended May 31, 2023, the Company recognized a \$431 million impairment of pharmacy license intangible assets in Boots UK of which \$132 million was attributed to additional store closures recognized as part of the Transformational Cost Management Program.